herbsleb-group/hackathon-planning-kit/_pages/about.md

 Based on our empirical study of 14 hackathons including:
 - a large-scale corporate hackathon by Microsoft,
 - events hosted by universities, and
-- events hosted by scientific communities including three hack days at STScI, we provide a hackathon planning kit for three of the most common types of hackathons and other resources which we think are useful for hackathon planning.
+- events hosted by scientific communities including three hack days at STScI, <br>
+we provide a "<em>hackathon planning kit</em>" for different types of hackathons as well as other resources which we think are useful for hackathon planning.
 <br>

 <hr>